TrademarkTrademark

 3. Recreate workspaces and import state.
 Automated migration tooling can read your HCP Terraform organization and recreate workspaces, VCS connections, and variables on the target platform.
 Our migration guide walks through the Scalr tooling step by step.

 4. Re-enter sensitive variables.
-HCP Terraform doesn't export sensitive values — this is the one genuinely manual step.
+HCP Terraform doesn't export sensitive values.
+This is the one genuinely manual step.
 Budget time for it, or use the migration as the moment to switch to OIDC dynamic credentials and eliminate static secrets entirely.

 5. Rewrite Sentinel policies in Rego.
 If you used Sentinel, policies need translation to OPA.
 Most teams find their policy set is smaller than they remembered, and Rego is an open standard you keep regardless of platform.